top of page

 Kamhlushwa, South Africa

 Imagine Scholar is a unique after-school program in South Africa’s Mpumalanga province, reaching out to the most ambitious children in the local schools.
 Together, students and facilitators create a nourishing environment emphasizing personal growth, the finding and fostering of passions, and the upholding of core moral values.
 Although Imagine Scholar has a record of outstanding academic achievements (like students attending the Yale-Program, the African Leadership Academy or United World Colleges), the main focus of the community enrichment program is character-building aimed at the empowerment of leaders; one day those leaders will be the vanguard of social and economic change in their community and even today many of the students engage in charitable activities, business contests and science projects.
 As founder Corey Johnson puts it: “I’m incredibly proud of all the huge successes, but the real goal is to create good people.
 I’d be more proud if they become good mothers, fathers or coworkers, just good people; because that’s what the world needs.”
 Imagine Scholar’s dynamic approach to education takes student-centric methods to the next level: students are involved in all crucial decision-making processes, from crafting the curriculum to the selection of new aspirants.
-The vision is to have (former) Imagine Scholars run the entire program within the next years.
+The vision is to have (former) Imagine Scholars run the entire program.
 Think tanks, TED-talks, creative and critical thinking exercises, communal reading sessions, communication classes, academics, chess and meditation are some dimensions of the holistic framework.
 Volunteers help with the day-to-day and act as mentors.
 They live on site for free, are provided food to cook for themselves and receive a small allowance in exchange for a minimum commitment of two months (shorter stays are possible in some cases).

 why donate